speedie1337/spmenu/README.md

 ## Installation (Gentoo GNU/Linux)

+NOTE: The Gentoo overlay may be out of date.
+Use at your own risk!

 If you are on Gentoo GNU/Linux, you can add
 [my overlay](https://git.speedie.site/speedie-overlay) which includes `x11-misc/spmenu` as well as other useful packages.